 Last, each page on your site should have a call to action that tells the user what they should do next.

 Most importantly, that means telling users how they can get one step closer to becoming a paying customer.

 Whether that means linking to your category pages, specific product pages, or just including a button that says “Buy now!” is up to you.
 All of them are smart ways to encourage new customers.

-The best part about a call to action is that it’s almost guaranteed to get you positive results.
+The best part about a call to action is that it’s proven to drive results.
 There’s a lot of psychology concerning calls to action, and you can use all that information to help your ecommerce company grow.

 WebFX specializes in ecommerce UX

 At WebFX, we have a full team of ecommerce specialists who know how to create an unbeatable UX for your site.
 From overall design to intuitive features, we’ll help your company move more product and earn more revenue simply by improving your website.

 - How Do Ecommerce Websites Get Product Images?

 - 5 Steps to Create the Best Ecommerce Product Page

 - 15 Steps for How to Make Your Website More Engaging